 The Roomba 890 has everything the 860 has, and more, for the same price.

-Unless you happen to catch the 860 on sale for around $350 or less…you’re better off with the Roomba 890.
+Unless you happen to catch the 860 on sale…you’re better off with the Roomba 890.

 The Roomba 860 can only be controlled by the physical buttons located on the vacuum itself.
 On the other hand, the Roomba 890 is able to be controlled by the physical “CLEAN” button, as well as the iRobot Roomba app on a smartphone.
 This is due to the WiFi connectivity offered by the 890.